spleafy/spleafy/README.md

 # Hi there, I'm Martin (a.k.a *spleafy*)! 🌟

 Passionate about technology, open source, and building impactful products.
-Currently working on **Influensic, Prismane, and Dearly**.
+Currently working on **Cloutr, Prismane, and Dearly**.

 ---